Is Bali Safe? How to Navigate Through the Dangers

 Hygiene

-Bali is in the tropics, where the temperature remains high and the air is humid.
+Bali is in the tropics, where the temperature remains high, and the air is humid.
 Unfortunately, this warm and damp climate is also favourable for the growth of bacteria.
 Additionally, there is a risk of contracting various tropical diseases like dengue fever.

 Animals

 There are also other animal-related threats in Bali besides monkeys or dogs with rabies.
 Bali is home to many highly poisonous snakes.
-We spotted one sunbathing on a rock at Nusa Dua Beach but we couldn't identify the exact species.
+We spotted one sunbathing on a rock at Nusa Dua Beach but couldn't identify the exact species.
 We advise avoiding animals since you can't know how they behave or if they are poisonous.

 In addition to snakes, Bali has other dangerous animals too.